ChipWolf/vim-sops/README.md

-vim-ansible-vault
+vim-sops
 =================

-Encrypt/Decrypt the file contents on the buffer from Vim command line with `ansible-vault`
+Encrypt/Decrypt the file contents on the buffer from Vim command line with `sops`

 ## Usage